Preethipa19/PORTFOLIO/README.md

 ## Demo

-You can visit the live site at: Preethipa's Portfolio (replace with your actual link)
+You can visit the live site at:  https://preethipa19.github.io/PORTFOLIO/

 ## Features